Important Signs That Your Daughter-in-law Doesn’t Like You

-- Does she respond to your messages as soon as she can or does she ignore?
+- Does she respond to your messages as soon as she can or does she ignore them?

-If your daughter in-law rarely returns your calls, it is not a good sign.
-If she returns your and she sounds overly excited every time, it could mean that she is trying to put on a polite front.
-If she is always brief with her response in order to end the conversation/call, she probably doesn’t want to be having a conversation with you.
+If your daughter-in-law rarely returns your calls, it is not a good sign.
+If she returns your calls and she sounds overly excited every time, it could mean that she is trying to put on a polite front.
+If she is always brief with her response to end the call, she probably doesn’t want to be having a conversation with you.
 If she rarely takes the initiative to call you without you calling first or her returning your missed call, it is not a good sign.
 Even if you do not have a phone, a daughter-in-law that cares about you and likes you will still try to reach out to you even if it is occasionally.
 If she prefers to communicate to you through her husband, your grandchildren, or a third party, it is not a good sign either.
-If your responses to ‘most’ or ‘all’ these questions are negative, don’t ignore your hunches yet.
+If your responses to most or all these questions are negative, don’t ignore your hunches yet.

 2. She would always find excuses not to be there

 If your daughter-in-law does not like you, she will always look for ways to avoid you.
-You can hardly ever convince her to attend a meeting/event you fix.
+You can hardly ever convince her to attend a meeting or event you will be attending.
 It doesn’t matter if you informed her about it well in advance, she will not compromise her time to be with you.
 If she shows up for family events, it would be because your son convinced her to do so or she is doing it out of respect for the rest of your family.

-3. She rarely visits or call when you or your family is going through a rough time
+3. She rarely visits or calls you when you are going through a rough time

 The people that should understand your situation and that of the family are members of the family.
-If as a member of your family, your daughter-in-law rarely cares about what you and the family is going through – whether it is loss, sickness or conflict – she doesn’t like you at all.
-When a person who cares about you hears any negative report concerning you or any member of the family, they call, send messages or visit to check up on you.
-However, it is also important to note that not everyone that sympathizes with you during rough times like you or cares about it.
-Sometimes they do it to fulfill all righteousness.
+If as a member of your family, your daughter-in-law rarely cares about what you and the family is going through – whether it is loss, sickness, or conflict – she doesn’t like you at all.
+She might call once, but that is it.
+She will do it to fulfill all righteousness.
 It could also be that they just have a conscience.
-If your daughter in law wants little to do with you and the family, she doesn’t like you.
+If your daughter-in-law wants little to do with you and the family, she doesn’t like you.